-Guest Post from Victoria DeRoner of Pennsylvania Distance Learning Charter: From Passion to Action to Change
+Mission 2030 Guest Post: Victoria DeRoner of Pennsylvania Distance Learning Charter Leaps from Passion to Action to Change in Personal Finance

 Victoria DeRoner is a Teacher Technology Coach and Financial Literacy teacher at PA Distance Learning Charter School.
 The school is the 47th in the nation to earn NGPF's Gold Standard Challenge grant by successfully adopting a standalone graduation requirement for personal finance that all students will take.